Probate Q&A Series

 Creditors hold priority over heirs.
 An estate cannot distribute assets until the claim period ends or until the representative pays valid claims.
 Real property often forms a large part of an estate’s value.
 Selling that property too soon can leave the representative liable if a late claim surfaces.

 If you sell the family home before the claim deadlines expire, a creditor could challenge the sale.
-A court may reverse the transaction or require you to use sale proceeds to satisfy a claim.
+A court may require estate assets or sale proceeds to satisfy a valid claim.
 To protect the estate and the buyer, most representatives wait until the window closes or obtain court approval with bond requirements.

 3. Getting Court Approval and Title Clearance